 What I do remember though is when the nit nurse came to school.
 She would check children’s hair for head lice with a fine-toothed comb.
 There was one girl who always had nits, she had really thick long hair, but no body seemed too bothered by it.
 I also had nits but because it was me, I got bullied for it.
 They used some really harsh terms like “nit bag” and “flee circus”.
 It was very distressing to go through.
 Some of my friends defended me, but a lot of the kids that I had befriended in the past stayed away from me like I had some kind of disease.
 Everything I did after that became something to mock and laugh at.
 But I got through it.
 With the friends I had, I could endure a lot of it.

 In high school, I made friends very quickly, but soon I was seen as “different”.
 The priorities of a lot of the girls were different to mine.
 They wanted to be liked by everyone, they wanted to be noticed and popular and one of my best friends at the time also found that appealing.
 I couldn’t care less whether everyone accepted me or not, I just wanted someone to be friends with.
 I followed the rules, had a nice neat uniform, spoke like a lady and handed in my homework on time.
 This was not seen as cool.
-My best friend met someone else who told her how to be cool, she got contacts instead of glasses, started rolling up her skirt and wearing her tie lower.
+My first friend I made at high scool met someone else who told her how to be cool, she got contacts instead of glasses, started rolling up her skirt and wearing her tie lower.
 This new friend she had also told her that I wasn’t cool enough and to ditch me.

 After that, anyone who was friends with me were seen as weak.
 I was too quick to trust people, too kind, and I was punished for it.
 Every friend I made for a while would catch on and start bullying me like the others.
 As if there was a secret joke that everyone new apart from me.
-My best friend had now become the one I feared the most.
+My first friend had now become the one I feared the most.
 I stayed at home ill a lot, cried every morning and hung around the corners of the school were hopefully people would leave me alone.
 Meanwhile, at home, I was telling my Mum everything that was going on. for a while, she was the only person who seemed to be on my side.
 Then I made two lovely friends who listened to what happened to me and supported me a great deal.
 Although, I didn’t trust them at all and was constantly afraid that they would turn on me.
-My previous best friend was having none of it.
+My first friend was having none of it.

-She would follow me and my friends around the school, block me from going to classes so I would get told off for being late and shove me when I walked past her.
+She would follow me and my new friends around the school, block me from going to classes so I would get told off for being late and shove me when I walked past her.
 She would bring people to come and taunt me when I was studying in the library.
 Anything I said to them they would make songs about and repeat over and over again.
 If I left, I was treated like a coward, if I stayed, I was verbally tortured.
 There was no winning.